GregoryCannon/Room47/README.md

 * rxjava-1.0.2.jar

 ## Redis Database ##
-We used Redis for our DB.
-The download link for Redis can be found here https://redis.io/
+We used Redis for our DB: https://redis.io/

+## Android ##
+We used android studio for the android client: https://developer.android.com/studio/
 ## Students ##
 ### Register ###